Hedgeturd/SU-Font-Tool/README.md

 Text properties can be modified by changing the values inside the XML<br>

 ## To Do
-- Add Hex to Symbol translator
-- Merge HedgeHex translator into the tool
 - Clean up the project code and files

 ## Thanks